14 July, 2012

 "HEY YOU THERE, HOOK!"
 The female captain shouted.

-I walked over to the bow just below Weasil where he stood on some cargo boxes.
+I walked over to the bow just below Weasil, where he stood on some cargo boxes.
 I pointed at meself in question.

 "Yeah, YOU."
 She said like I was a nitwit.
-"I know you have Irish fudge, hand it over or I'll blow this piece of floating crap your standing on into the ocean."
-Then as I scratched me head in confusion, she said, "Think Titanic."
+"I know you have Irish fudge; hand it over, or I'll blow this piece of floating crap your standing on into the ocean."
+Then, as I scratched me head in confusion, she said, "Think Titanic."

 "Uhhh . . . " I said trying to think when I bought Irish fudge and where I had hidden it.
 Oh yes, you know I hid it if I had it.
 I always do.
-Then I remembered, IF I hid it, it would be with the costume that I just happened to be wearing.
+Then I remembered, IF I hid it, it would be with the costume I just happened to be wearing.
 But then I couldn't remember buying any, but then again . . .
 I must have.
 If I did buy it, I'd put it in the greatcoat pocket.
 I slipped me be-ringed fingers in the pocket then took them out to look at the rings because I don't remember putting them on or where they came from.

-Weasil looked down at me a smug look on his wicked Scottish face.
+Weasil looked down at me, a smug look on his wicked Scottish face.

 "You," I whispered up at him, "YOU did this," I held up the jewelled hand.